yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-(schema-free)-api.markdown

 {gcard}
 {gdeck}

-(!)
-Changing FIFO support after a type has been registered is not supported.
+{% exclamation %} Changing FIFO support after a type has been registered is not supported.
 For more information about FIFO, see the [FIFO Support|FIFO Support] page.

 # Transactions and Optimistic Locking